dogrdon/dogrdon.github.io/_drafts/anaylzing_degenerate_art.md

 ---
 layout: post
-title: "Light Data Analysis of the Entartete Kunst Datenbank (Degenarate Art Database)"
+title: "Scraping and Analyzing the Entartete Kunst Datenbank (Degenarate Art Database)"
 description: "The Nazi's attempt to control and or destroy the art they found to be degenerate resulted in a meticulous documentation of that artwork.
 The Freie Universität Berlin has undertaken the process of turning the Nazi bookkeeping into a publically accessible database.
 I took a pass at collecting that data into a sqlite database and going over some of the readily available summary statistics.
 There are extreme gaps in this data due to incompleteness of the online database itself as well as a lack of information for its artists currently available on a service like dbpedia.
 As such it is not fit for deep analysis, but I think a surface report of some of its attributes is worth a short treatment.
 In conclusion the statistical accumulation of artistic works within a particular context could offer a interesting launch pad for art history researchers."
 category: museums
-tags: [degenerate art, entartete kunst, data analysis, Neue Galerie, art history, python]
+tags: [degenerate art, entartete kunst, data analysis, Neue Galerie, art history, python, linked data]
 ---
 {% include JB/setup %}